Joutace/Joutace/README.md

 🎯 Quick Facts

-📍 Based in Curitiba, PR, Brazil.<br>
  🎂 26 years old and excited about the endless possibilities of tech.<br>
 🎵 A musician at heart, blending creativity in both code and music.
 Feel free to connect, collaborate, or just say hi!
 Let's build something amazing together.